Responsibility to respect human rights

 Human Rights Policy

-We have started to develop an approach that will help us to fulfil our responsibility to respect human rights.
+We have developed an approach that will help us to fulfil our responsibility to respect human rights.
 In addition to our existing policies, processes and measures, we want to use our influence more effectively in the future in areas where our negative impact on human rights is particularly severe.
 We have already identified raw materials and products in our food and non-food supply chains that pose a high risk of adverse human rights impacts.
-In the future, we intend to increase our focus on preventing, mitigating and remedying negative impacts on human rights for these raw materials and products, which we classified as high priority.
+In the future, we intend to increase our focus on preventing, mitigating and remedying negative impacts on human rights for those raw materials and products, which we classified as high priority.

 The measures we are already implementing in the food and non-food area include the formulation of minimum standards for production, traceability and supply chain mapping, social auditing and certification, integration of CR criteria into the buying process, participation in multi-stakeholder initiatives, beyond audit approaches such as capacity building and projects on the ground.

 We consider the access to remedy to be an important part of our responsibility to respect human rights.
 Grievance mechanisms provide a suitable means of identifying adverse impacts at an early stage.
 For this reason, we have created grievance mechanism processes for our own employees and business partners.
 We acknowledge that effective grievance mechanisms are complex to establish and we aim to collaborate, where possible, with other stakeholders to create the most effective process for collating and remediating grievances.

 We commit to ensuring that workers in at least three high-priority supply chains have access to a grievance mechanism and remedy as per the UN Guiding Principles definition.
 We will work to implement a pilot in one of our high-priority supply chains and will use the lessons learned to scale up the access to grievance mechanism and remedy to three commodity groups over the coming years.
 We will link remediation activities to the grievances identified and will work with our suppliers on corrective actions.